screen actors guild awards get political as actors deliver message to trump | read | i-D

 At the end of a weekend that saw scores of passengers held at US airports following a travel ban on seven Muslim-majority countries, several winners took to the stage at the the 23rd annual Screen Actors Guild awards to offer a powerful rebuke to new president Donald Trump.

-Following an executive order that not only suspended the entire US refugee admissions system for 120 days but also prohibited entry into the country from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen, the casts of Stranger Things, Moonlight, and Hidden Fences offered gestures of solidarity and support to those stranded, while thousands turned out in protest across the United States.
+Following an executive order that not only suspended the entire US refugee admissions system for 120 days but also prohibited entry into the country from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen, the casts of Stranger Things, Moonlight and Hidden Figures offered gestures of solidarity and support to those stranded, while thousands turned out in protest across the United States.

 "We stand here as proud actors." - @TherealTaraji on behalf of the cast of @HiddenFigures pic.twitter.com/7oL24Vpo5V